yarkl/test-project/Readme.md

 <h2>4.
 Run tests: php vendor/bin/phpunit</h2>

 <h2>5.
 To run real code create an account at https://apilayer.com/marketplace/exchangerates_data-api?live_demo=show exchange rate api and get at token.
-Fill in the field "exchange_api_key" di_config.php file with a token you have created.</h2>
+Fill in the field "exchange_api_key" in di_config.php file with a token you have created.</h2>

 <h2>6.
 Place a file with transaction data in a "files" directory</h2>